a-boujane/Sample-java-REST-API-JAXrs-UsersDB/README.md

  - Send a POST req to http://www.salsaeternity.com:8081/api/users with a JSON/XML data to add a new user

- - Send a GET req to http://www.salsaeternity.com:8081/api/users/<emailAddress> to retrieve one user
+ - Send a GET req to http://www.salsaeternity.com:8081/api/users/(Here Goes the user's emailAddres) to retrieve one user

- - Sent a PUT req to http://www.salsaeternity.com:8081/api/users/<emailAddress> to modify an existing user (body : XML/JSON of the user)
+ - Sent a PUT req to http://www.salsaeternity.com:8081/api/users/(Here Goes the user's emailAddress) to modify an existing user (body : XML/JSON of the user)

- - Send a DELETE req  http://www.salsaeternity.com:8081/api/users/<emailAddress> to delete one user
+ - Send a DELETE req  http://www.salsaeternity.com:8081/api/users/(Here Goes the user's emailAddress) to delete one user

 # RESTJAXrsUsersDB